Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Here's a Guestbook message from a friend of Les Hill's.

 * Billy McGee, England has told me that Leslie Hill from Leytonstone, Essex and the 17 year old Derek John Hopkins from Ilford, Essex are commemorated at Tower Hill, Panel 17; further details on them can be found by entering each name in the relevant search field at the website of The Commonwealth War Graves Comm., using 1943 and WW II in the other search fields to narrow the search.
-I also found the British gunner on this page.
+I also found the British gunner on this page, commemorated at Portsmouth Naval Memorial.

 Related external links: